This page is optimized for a taller screen. Please rotate your device or increase the size of your browser window.

 Science to Advance Water Treatment Technology

-As the EPA has mulled updating regulations for emerging contaminants, Abt has supported the Agency’s Office of Water in evaluating drinking water treatment technologies.
+As the EPA has moved forward with updating regulations for emerging contaminants, Abt has supported the Agency’s Office of Water in evaluating drinking water treatment technologies.
 We have developed national technologies and costs analyses, analyses for best available technologies designation, and analyses of affordability of small system compliance for carcinogenic volatile organic compounds, fluoride, and perchlorate.

 For each technology, we provided everything from detailed cost estimates and assessments of effectiveness for the target contaminant to pre- and post-treatment requirements, history of full-scale operation, and geographic applicability.